micmejia/bible-dump/AMPC/Mark/Mark 6.md

 But He replied to them, Give them something to eat yourselves.
-And they said to Him, Shall we go and buy 200 [^q]denarii [about forty dollars] worth of bread and give it to them to eat?
+And they said to Him, Shall we go and buy 200 denarii [about forty dollars] worth of bread and give it to them to eat?